maximefromont/sims-build-challenge-generator/README.md

-# Sims Challenge Generator
+# Sims Build Challenge Generator

 ## Project Description

-The *Sims Challenge Generator* is a fun desktop tool developed to help sims player to come up with new challenges ideas.
+The *Sims Build Challenge Generator* is a fun desktop tool developed to help sims player to come up with new challenges ideas.
 The software takes multiple parameters and settings into accounts and generate a new challenge randomly.
 It includes for example :

 - A random numbers of sims with randoms ages